-Do reach out to one of the experienced counselors on BetterHelp.com if you feel like you need help.
+Do reach out to one of the experienced therapists on BetterHelp.com if you feel like you need help.
 Social awkwardness should not prevent you from living your life.
 There is help that can work for you.

 You may also like: